JoshuaWanje/JoshuaWanje/markdown-practice.md

 - learn basic markdown syntax
 - learn how use different types of commands using git
 - know how to clone

+### Blockquotes
+ " Do the best you can until you know better "